Kula Shaker: Pilgrims Progress and other albums (2008–)

-1st Congregational Church of Eternal Love and Free Hugs (2021–present)

-In late 2021, the band announced on their Facebook page that they had completed their sixth album, which would be a double album consisting of 17 songs due for release in 2022.
-On 20 December 2021, the band released the Kula Christmas Wrap Up digitally, featuring two cover versions: "Snowflake" by Bucky and "Christmas Time (Is Here Again) by the Beatles.
+On 20 December 2021, the band released Kula Christmas Wrap Up digitally, featuring two cover songs: "Snowflake" by Bucky and "Christmas Time (Is Here Again) by the Beatles.
 The band's sixth album, 1st Congregational Church of Eternal Love and Free Hugs, was released on 10 June 2022 and was preceded by the single "The Once and Future King".
-A further single, "Cherry Plum Tree (Farewell Beautiful Dreamer)" was released on 29 July 2022, and on 4th November 2022 they released "Gimme Some Truth", a John Lennon cover.
+Another single, "Cherry Plum Tree (Farewell Beautiful Dreamer)" was released on 29 July 2022, and on 4 November 2022 they released "Gimme Some Truth", a John Lennon cover.

-On 7th December 2022, Kula Shaker tweeted that original keyboardist Jay Darlington is back, and will be playing with them on tour.
+In 2023, the band embarked on a world tour including stops in the UK, Japan, the U.S. and Canada and debuted new material from their upcoming seventh studio album.

+On July 28, 2023, Kula Shaker released "Waves" as their new single and announced additional tour dates in Germany, Belgium and France.
+After initially postponing their tour dates from February and March 2023, Kula Shaker toured North America in September 2023.

+Kula Shaker's seventh studio album, Natural Magick, was released on 2 February 2024 on all formats and major streaming services.
+The album contains 13 tracks and is the first since Peasants, Pigs & Astronauts to feature original keyboardist, Jay Darlington.